Adaptive Dynamic Sliding Mode Control of Soft Continuum Manipulators: Conclusion and Future Work

-This work presents a model-based control strategy that enables soft continuum robotic arms to accurately track task-space trajectories in 3D space while carrying an unknown payload mass by their end-effectors.
-Models that describe the compliant body of soft robotic arms have many parameters that must be identified, such as the stiffness and damping coefficients.
-Moreover, adding a payload to the robot changes the dynamic parameters of the model.
-Our generalizable adaptive controller can update such parameters online and achieve accurate control of our soft robot.

-Though outperforming the current state-of-the-art method, our approach still leaves room for future improvements.
-Our adaptive control scheme does not take into account the uncertainties in the actuator mapping matrix or the presence of faults in the actuators; thus, a fault-tolerant control approach deserves investigation.
+Our model-based control strategy enables soft continuum robotic arms to track task-space trajectories in a 3D space while carrying an unknown payload.
+Many parameters, such as stiffness and damping coefficients, must be identified in soft robotic arm models.
+Moreover, adding a payload to the robot changes the model's dynamic parameters.
+Our generalizable adaptive controller can update these parameters online for accurate soft robot control.
+We hope to use these characteristics in future works to assist soft manipulators in performing dynamically loaded tasks, such as picking and placing objects with unknown loads.
+As our adaptive control scheme ignores uncertainties in the actuator mapping matrix or the presence of actuator faults, a fault-tolerant control approach deserves investigation for future work. \FloatBarrier